 What records do Revenue want for crypto taxes?

-Revenue is clear about their record keeping provisions for cryptocurrencies.
+Revenue is clear about its record-keeping provisions for cryptocurrencies.
 As a minimum, you'll need to keep records of:

-It's really important you do keep records as the tax office are clear that when requested, records must be made available to Revenue.
+It's really important you keep records as the tax office is clear that when requested, records must be made available to Revenue.
 You'll also need to retain your records dating back 6 years in line with legislation.

-How to avoid paying tax on cryptocurrency in Ireland
+How to reduce your crypto tax bill in Ireland

 This said, there are a number of steps and strategies you can take to reduce your crypto tax bill legally, including:

-There are a number of Income Tax credits, allowance and reliefs available for all kinds of personal circumstances in Ireland - make sure you're getting all the credits, allowances and reliefs you're entitled too.
+There are a number of Income Tax credits, allowances, and reliefs available for all kinds of personal circumstances in Ireland - make sure you're getting all the credits, allowances, and reliefs you're entitled to.
 You can check the full list on Revenue.ie.

 Utilise the personal exemption amount

 Each investor gets a personal exemption amount from Capital Gains Tax each year.
 The first €1,270 of your capital gains, or your gains after deducting losses, are exempt from Capital Gains Tax.